 Shared ownership is another way to buy a home without having to fund all of it.
 You can choose how much of the property you want to purchase and we own the rest.

-When you buy a shared property you can choose the size of the initial share in the property (usually 25, 50 or 75%) and pay a monthly occupancy payment on the remaining share owned by Link.
+When you buy a shared property you can choose the size of the initial share (usually 25, 50 or 75%) and pay a monthly occupancy payment on the remaining share owned by us.

 After you have owned your share for 12 months you will then have the opportunity to purchase further 25% shares or the remainder of the property.
 The occupancy charge reduces as you increase your share of the property.